vanhoangkha/Networking-fundamentals/Day22_Spanning_Tree_Protocol_Part2.md

 - If another BPDU is received BEFORE MAX AGE TIMER counts down to 0, the TIME will RESET to 20 Seconds and no changes will occur.
 - If another BPDU is not received, the MAX AGE TIMER counts down to 0 and the Switch will re-evaluate it’s STP choices, including Bridge gốc, LOCAL ROOT, DESIGNATED, and NON-DESIGNATED PORTS.
-- If a NON-DESIGNATED Cổng is selected to become a DESIGNATED or ROOT Cổng, it will transition from the BLOCKING state to the LISTENING state (15 Seconds), LEARNING state (15 Seconds), and then finally the FORWARDING state.
+- If a NON-DESIGNATED Port is selected to become a DESIGNATED or ROOT Port, it will transition from the BLOCKING state to the LISTENING state (15 Seconds), LEARNING state (15 Seconds), and then finally the FORWARDING state.
-    - So… it can take 50 Seconds for a BLOCKING Giao diện to transition to FORWARDING!
+    - So… it can take 50 Seconds for a BLOCKING Interface to transition to FORWARDING!
 (MAX AGE TIMER  + (LISTENING + LEARNING 15 Second timers))
-- These TIMERS and TRANSITIONAL STATES are to make sure that LOOPS are not accidentally created by an Giao diện moving to FORWARDING STATE too soon
+- These TIMERS and TRANSITIONAL STATES are to make sure that LOOPS are not accidentally created by an Interface moving to FORWARDING STATE too soon

  HOWEVER …

-💡 A FORWARDING Giao diện can move DIRECTLY to a BLOCKING state (there is no worry about creating a loop)
+💡 A FORWARDING Interface can move DIRECTLY to a BLOCKING state (there is no worry about creating a loop)

-💡 A BLOCKING Giao diện can NOT move DIRECTLY to a FORWARDING state.
+💡 A BLOCKING Interface can NOT move DIRECTLY to a FORWARDING state.
 It MUST go through the LISTENING and LEARNING states first!

 ---